395t/review-assignments/_summaries/park2019deepsdf_2.md

 During inference, auto decoding takes more time than previous models as it optimizes explicitly over the latent vector.
 A future work is to replace ADAM optimization by more efficient Gauss-Newton or similar methods which utlizes analytic derivative of the model.
 With the variation of the input noise level, the reconstruction error increases much slowly than the noise level, thus DeepFS is quite robust to noise.

 ## TL;DR
-* DeepSDF, a continuous shape surface represents a class of shapes which enables representing 3D shapes and completing it from partial and noisy data.
+* DeepSDF, a continuous shape surface represents a class of shapes which enables representing 3D shapes and completing the 3D shapes from partial and noisy data.
 * An auto decoder model is used to learn the DeepSDF function.
 * DeepSDF produces state-of-the-art results for learned 3D shape representation and completion with less model size compared to previous work.